slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"We prefer to see winners as naturally talented rather then hard working.
 Because if it were reversed, what would that inply to us?"
 -- Naval Ravikant*

+> *"If winning becomes too important in a game, change the rules to make it more fun.
+Changing rules can become the new game."
+-- Kevin Kelly*